mattalajas/COMPSCI715/README.md

 Code relating to the training and testing of each model can be found in their respective folders (CNNRNN, GAIL, ViT, c-rnn-gan and transfer-learning).

 Utils contain shared code for retrieving the dataset, formatting data, creating pytorch dataset objects and visualisation tools.
+Most notably, ```visualisation.ipynb``` contains our generated visualisations and results

 Datasets contain the various train/val/test splits used throughout development.
 Each split is described by a txt of session names.
 A CSV of all session names is also included to help make new splits.